Technical drawing tool: Pencil

 Traditional and typical styli used for technical drawing are pencils and technical pens.

 Pencils in use are usually mechanical pencils with a standard lead thickness.
 The usual line widths are 0.35 mm, 0.5 mm, 0.7 mm and 1.0 mm.
 Hardness varies usually from HB to 2H.
 Softer lead gives a better contrast, but harder lead gives a more accurate line.
 Bad contrast of the lead line in general is problematic when photocopying, but new scanning copy techniques have improved the final result.
 Paper or plastic surfaces require their own lead types.

 In most cases, the final drawings are drawn with ink, on either plastic or tracing paper.
 The pen is generally a Rapidograph-type technical pen, a marker pen that draws lines of consistent width (so-called steel marker pen).
 The pen has an ink container which contains a metal tube, inside which is a thin metal needle or wire, the soul.
 Ink is absorbed between the needle and the tube wall, preventing an excessive amount of ink from being released.
 The needle has a weight and by waving the pen back and forth the needle is released and the ink can run.
-Originally, the tank was filled from an ink bottle; newer pens use ink cartridges.
+Originally, the tank was filled from an ink bottle; newer pens sometimes alternatively use ink cartridges.

 Each line width has its own stylus.
 The line width is standardized: In Finland, the most commonly used set is 0.13 mm, 0.18 mm, 0.25 mm, 0.35 mm, 0.50 mm and 0.70 mm.
 Separate styli are used for tracing paper and plastic, because plastic requires a harder pen tip.
 To function well they require regular maintenance, the finest marker pens in particular.